What is PWM display flicker, how to deal with it

 Why do phones use PWM dimming?

 Smartphone displays generally use two main methods to control brightness.
-The most common method used to be what's called DC dimming, which controls the amount of voltage sent to an LED panel.
+DC dimming is the traditional light-dimming method.
+This regulates the amount of voltage sent to an LED panel.
 The more power you supply, the brighter the LED gets.
 Reduce that power, and the LED gets dimmer.

-But, as smartphones have begun to switch to OLED displays more and more often, manufacturers are using PWM to manage brightness instead of DC dimming.
+But, as smartphones began to switch to OLED displays, manufacturers started using PWM to manage brightness instead of DC dimming.
 This sounds ridiculous — and, in many cases, it truly is — but there is a valid reason for all of it.

 First, let's quickly examine the difference between LCD panels and OLED displays.
 An LCD panel features a fully white backlight behind colored pixels.
 These colored pixels act like a filter for the light but have nothing to do with the brightness or intensity of the light itself.
 They are completely separate pieces of the display puzzle.